U.S. Route 27 in Michigan: Predecessor highways

 The first major overland transportation corridors in the future state of Michigan were the Indian trails.
-Only one of these followed part of the path of US 27; the Mackinac Trail roughy paralleled the route of US 27 from Grayling north.
+Only one of these followed part of the path of US 27; the Mackinac Trail roughly paralleled the route of US 27 from Grayling north.

 The State Trunkline Highway System was created on May 13, 1913, by an act of the Michigan Legislature; at the time, no one of the system's divisions corresponded to US 27.
 Division 3 followed a course from Lansing northward to an intersection with Division 2.
 Combined with the northernmost sections of Division 2 to the Straits of Mackinac, these highways roughly described the future route of US 27.
 In 1919, the Michigan State Highway Department (MSHD) signposted the highway system for the first time, and two different highways followed sections of the future US 27 corridor.
 The original M-29 ran from the Indiana state line north to Lansing.
 The second highway was M-14 from Lansing north to Cheboygan.